-His professional experience also includes service as provost and vice president for academic affairs and research at Wichita State University (2006-2011) and as dean of the College of the Pacific (arts and sciences) at the University of the Pacific (2002-2006).
-He was a faculty member at the University of Mississippi, Weber State University and Mississippi State University, where he co-authored a widely used textbook, Ecology.
-As a researcher Miller focused on arachnids and their environments.
-He received 25 grants and contracts, including awards from the National Science Foundation, the National Geographic Society and the USDA Forest Service.
+In addition to more than two decades of senior higher-education leadership, Miller also has first-hand experience as a researcher and teacher.
+He was a faculty member at the the University of Mississippi, Weber State University, and Mississippi State University, where he co-authored a widely used textbook, “Ecology."
+As a researcher, Miller focused on arachnids and their environments.
+He received 25 grants and contracts, including awards from the National Science Foundation, the National Geographic Society and the United States Forest Service.
 Miller has presented his work at dozens of national and international meetings on four continents.

 Miller holds a doctorate in biological sciences from Mississippi State University.
-He earned both a master’s and a bachelor’s in biology from the College of William and Mary.
+He earned both a master’s and a bachelor’s degree in biology from the College of William and Mary.